 To better serve our users, we have independently developed a comprehensive user service system.
-We provide user service from 9:00 a.m. to 6:00 p.m. through our user service hotline in the weekdays and also provide online user service from 9:00 a.m. to 10:00 p.m. every day through our website, mobile applications and WeChat public account.
+We provide user service from 9:00 a.m. to 9:00 p.m. every day through our user service hotline, 24/7 artificial intelligence customer service and human customer service from 9:00 a.m. to 9:00 p.m. every day through our website, mobile applications and WeChat public account.
 Our user service personnel are responsible for answering calls for our user service hotlines, responding to queries in emails, as well as providing online user service support.
 To monitor the quality of our user services, each inquiry made by our users will be recorded and reviewed on a selective basis.